pymupdf/PyMuPDF/docs/shape.rst

 **border_width** (*float*)

-  Set the border width for text insertions.
+  Set the border width for text insertions as a percentage of the font size.
+Default value is 0.05 (5%).
 New in v1.14.9.
 Relevant only if the render mode argument is used with a value greater zero.

 ----